 How do you find the right people for your team?
-How do you help them progress and grow?
+And how do you help them progress and grow?
 How to make sure they stay?
-These and many other related questions are what every company in the Salesforce ecosystem and beyond is asking daily.
+Attracting and keeping diverse Salesforce talent is a key priority for the entire Salesforce ecosystem.

 London’s Calling, Europe’s largest community led event for Salesforce professionals, offered a number of insightful talks on these subjects.
 It’s a great event aimed at helping Salesforce professionals and companies develop and grow.

 In this blog, I’ve gathered key takeaways from sessions I attended around attracting diverse Salesforce talent, mentoring in the Salesforce ecosystem, and ways of getting past “Impostor Syndrome”.
 Enjoy!

 How to find the right people

 Today, a lot of recruiters in the market use the system of checklists and automated CV screening to find ‘the best’ people for the job.
 But does it really work?